 Pay attention to the keywords at all times.

-For example, what are the keywords in these sample questions?
+For example, what are the keywords in these authentic sample questions?

-1. With particular reference to feelings compare the following 2 poems.
+- With particular reference to feelings compare the following two poems.
 How do the poets differ in their approach to relationships?

-2. Compare 4 poems, 2 of which are from your anthology and 2 from the list to explore the meaning of war as portrayed by each poet.
+- Compare four poems, two of which are from your anthology and two from the list to explore the meaning of war as portrayed by each poet.

-3. Compare the ways 2 poets present attitudes towards culture.
+- Compare the ways two poets present attitudes towards culture.

-4. Explore attitudes to conflict in the poem Futility by Wilfred Owen with one other of your choice.
+- Explore attitudes to conflict in the poem 'Futility' by Wilfred Owen with one other of your choice.